human-bro/forkasm/README.md

 ```
 ## here 3011 is the port number in which you hosted the kali linux in

-## now got ngrok.com and then click on endpoints and then a new link will come that you can use this link anywhere untill codespace is active
+## now go to ngrok.com and then click on endpoints and then a new link will come that you can use this link anywhere untill codespace is active